 Many children of certain generations were seen but not heard.
 And in many ways not seen.

-The ability to really listen to what our child archetypes and inner child is trying to tell us is of vital importance.
-Because if e don’t listen closely enough we can miss very important information, that is why listening to your inner child is so important and one of the most fundamental basics of inner child therapy.
+The ability to listen to what our child archetypes and inner child are trying to tell us is of vital importance.
+If we don’t listen closely enough we can miss very important information, that is why listening to your inner child is so important and one of the most fundamental basics of inner child therapy.

 Being Fully Present With Your Inner Child –

-The ability to be fully present, requires the ability to be still, be quiet, be fully in the moment is so important.
+The ability to be fully present requires the ability to be still, be quiet, and be fully in the moment is so important.
 If you struggle to be still, struggle to connect within or to your soul’s essence.
-You are going to struggle to connect with the heart of your child archetypes that need your attention.
+You are going to struggle to connect with the heart of your child’s archetypes that need your attention.
 That is why the right meditation techniques and soul connection skills can be extremely helpful.

 Honour Your Inner Child –

 This is why honouring and valuing the child archetypes within us also involves parenting our inner child to recognise unhealthy stuck patterns.
-For example the shadow traits of the eternal child that doesn’t want to grow up and chooses to continue play out the child role in life to avoid growing up and taking self-responsibility, the victim child who chooses to be a victim of their circumstances, who doesn’t value, honour or respect themself enough to create change.
+For example, the shadow traits of the eternal child who doesn’t want to grow up and chooses toto avoid growing up and taking self-responsibility.
+The victim child who chooses to be a victim of their circumstances, who doesn’t value, honour, or respect themself enough to create change.

 Soothe Your Inner Child –

-Healthy self soothing is an important aspect of nurturing our inner child, the key is healthy self soothing.
-Unhealthy patterns of self soothing is eating a full tub of ice cream or any other form of unhealthy comfort eating or relying on drugs or prescription medication to self soothe.
-It involves having deep self compassion for one’s self.
+Healthy self-soothing is an important aspect of nurturing our inner child, the key is healthy soothing.
+Unhealthy patterns of self-soothing is eating a full tub of ice cream or any other form of unhealthy comfort eating or relying on drugs or prescription medication to self-soothe.

 Instead self soothe using relaxation techniques, havening, a relaxing bath, calming and grounding essential oils anything that will help calm down the nervous system in a healthy balanced way.